PDF 159 KB

 Available Monday to Friday, 9.00 am to 4.00 pm, excluding public holidays.

-The South Australian Pregnancy Record is a hand-held antenatal medical record designed to be held by you, rather than your health provider, and taken to all your appointments during your pregnancy.
-The Record helps ensure continuity of care and is the only complete medical record maintained for your antenatal care.
+The South Australian Pregnancy Record will be given to you at your first antenatal visit.
+You are required to take this to all your appointments during your pregnancy.
+This Record helps ensure continuity of care as it is the only complete medical record maintained during your pregnancy.

-Health care providers you consult during your pregnancy make notes and add them to the Record.
+This book is designed to allow all your health care providers to share information with other providers.
 There is also space for you to add your own notes, reminders, comments or questions.